LawnchairLauncher/lawnicons/README.md

 <br/>

 Lawnicons is a free, community-driven, open-source icon pack built by the Lawnchair team and contributors worldwide.
 Originally an addon for Lawnchair 12 Alpha 5 and above to implement themed icons.
 Works with most third-party launchers — apply it in your launcher's settings.

-You can enable themed icons in Lawnchair by going to `Home Settings → General → Icon Style`.
+In Lawnchair, you can enable themed icons under `Home Settings` → `General` → `Icon Style`.

 [Try Lawnchair](https://github.com/LawnchairLauncher/lawnchair#download)